trandinncuong/leo/README.md

 ## 🍎 Overview
+## note the the team to support install from binary
 Welcome to the Leo programming language.

 Leo provides a high-level language that abstracts low-level cryptographic concepts and makes it easy to